Timeline of the COVID-19 pandemic in Australia (July–December 2021): August 2021

 On 29 August in NSW, there were 4 more deaths of confirmed COVID cases during the 24 hours up to 8pm, a man in his 50s at Dubbo Hospital, a man in his 70s and woman in her 60s at Westmead Hospital, and a man in his 70s at Concord Hospital.
 The man who died at Dubbo is believed to be the first indigenous Australian (Aboriginal or Torres Strait Islander) COVID-19 related death.
 He was not vaccinated.

 The total number of COVID related deaths in NSW was now 149 since the beginning of the pandemic, and 93 during the NSW Delta outbreak.

 On 30 August, the official national death toll rose to 1,002.

 By 30 August In NSW, new locally acquired cases of COVID-19 were 1,290, another record high, bringing the total reported since 16 June to 20,061.
 The total number of confirmed cases in NSW reached 25,668.
 There were 840 COVID-19 cases in NSW hospitals, 137 in intensive care, 48 requiring ventilation.
 There were 49,103 COVID-19 vaccinations administered, for 2,516,702 doses total, by NSW Health, plus another 4,277,772 doses administered by the GP network and other providers, for a state total to this date of 6,794,474 vaccinations.

-On 30 August in Queensland, there was a COVID protest by truck drivers and supporters on the Gold Coasts' M1 highway during the morning peak hour at Reedy Creek where they blocked the highways' exit to the suburb.
+On 30 August in Queensland, there was a COVID protest by truck drivers and supporters on the Gold Coast's M1 highway during the morning peak hour at Reedy Creek where they blocked the highway's exit to the suburb.
 The protest was against COVID-19 lockdowns and vaccination requirements for drivers.
 Their supporters included Senator Pauline Hanson.
 The truckers later moved to Chinderah in NSW to continue their protest.

-On 31 August in Victoria, two women with COVID-19 died, one aged in her 40s, the other in her 60s, they died in their own homes.
-They were the states' first COVID-19 related deaths for nine months, the previous being on 30 November 2020.
+On 31 August in Victoria, two women with COVID-19 died in their own homes, one aged in her 40s, the other in her 60s.
+They were the state's first COVID-19 related deaths for nine months, the previous being on 30 November 2020.
 The same day there were 76 new locally acquired cases in Victoria, 45 linked to existing outbreaks and 36 in isolation while they were infectious.

 Also on 31 August, in NSW there were at least 79 anti-lockdown protests across the state, including outside the NSW Parliament building and other government buildings in suburban and regional centres.
 Police arrested over 150 people and issued more than 500 infringement notices.
 Several police officers were injured.